Center-for-Digital-Narrative/elmcip/doc/git.md

-# how to use Git
+# How to use Git

-This document does not try to cover all you need to know about [Git](https://git-scm.com) and version control systems (VCS) but should get you started working with git.
+This document does not cover all you need to know about [Git](https://git-scm.com) and version control systems (VCS) in general but it should be enought to get you started.
+To learn more buy a book or read online resources like [Pro Git](https://git-scm.com/book) and [Git Immersion](https://gitimmersion.com).

 ## Best practise in a git workflow